 If you would like to find out more about the UK extractive industries and energy transition, you may find the following links helpful:

 MSG member organisations responses to the energy transition

-- The Oil & Gas Authority (OGA) has a Move to Net Zero area on its website.
+- The North Sea Transition Authority (NSTA) has a Move to Net Zero area on its website.

-- The OGA have relaunched the Pathfinder website which now includes energy transition work, focusing on carbon capture and storage, offshore electrification, hydrogen and floating wind.
-The OGA publishes Carbon Capture Storage licences.
+- The NSTA have relaunched the Pathfinder website which now includes energy transition work, focusing on carbon capture and storage, offshore electrification, hydrogen and floating wind.
+The NSTA publishes Carbon Capture Storage licences.

-- OGUK has published roadmaps outlining the UK’s offshore oil and gas industry’s contribution to the UK and Scottish Government net-zero ambitions.
+- OEUK has published roadmaps outlining the UK’s offshore oil and gas industry’s contribution to the UK and Scottish Government net-zero ambitions.